H. Allen Orr

-H. Allen Orr (born 1960) is the Shirley Cox Kearns Professor of Biology at the University of Rochester.
+H. Allen Orr (born 1960) is an American evolutionary biologist specializing in the genetics of speciation and adaptation.
+He is the Shirley Cox Kearns Professor of Biology at the University of Rochester.

 Education and career

-Orr earned his bachelor's degree in Biology and Philosophy from the College of William and Mary and his Ph.D. in Biology from the University of Chicago.
+Orr earned his bachelor's degree in biology and philosophy from the College of William and Mary and his Ph.D. in biology from the University of Chicago.
 At Chicago, Orr studied under Jerry Coyne.
 He performed postdoctoral research at the University of California, Davis.

 Work

 Orr is an evolutionary geneticist whose research focuses on the genetics of speciation and the genetics of adaptation, in particular on the genetic basis of hybrid sterility and inviability.
 How many genes cause reproductive isolation between species?
 What are the normal functions of these genes and what evolutionary forces drove their divergence?
 He studies these problems through genetic analysis of reproductive isolation between species of Drosophila.

 In his adaptation work, Orr is interested in theoretical rules or patterns that might characterize the population genetics of adaptation.
 He studies these patterns using both population genetic theory and experiment.
 His early work on Drosophila set the terms of much of the current research on speciation.
 Orr is said to be one of the few evolutionary biologists ever to have made fundamental contributions about how changes occur within lineages over time, and about how lineages split to result in new species.